CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 }}}

 ### Overview
-The purpose of this guide is to provide step by step instructions for configuring Windows 2012 R2 with ADFS 3.0 to authenticate with CenturyLink Cloud SAML.
+The purpose of this guide is to provide step by step instructions for configuring Windows 2012 R2 with ADFS 3.0 to authenticate with Lumen Cloud SAML.
 For simplicity sake, a single server will be used for directory services and certificate services.Depending on your company's requirements you may choose to use multiple servers for the various roles and services that are required.
 If you choose to segregate the roles and services this guide will still provide a useful instruction set for configuration guidelines.

 ### Description
-CenturyLink Cloud supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
-This industry standard protocol empowers our customers to use their **own** identity management system for authenticating users of the CenturyLink Cloud Control Portal.
+Lumen Cloud supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
+This industry standard protocol empowers our customers to use their **own** identity management system for authenticating users of the Lumen Cloud Control Portal.

 SAML has three main parties: the user, the identity provider (IdP), and service provider (SP).
 The IdP is the repository that holds identity information.
 The SP is the party that wants to authenticate a particular user who is using an application.